CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: NETWORKS

 The pyramidal feature maps network is based on the feature pyramid extractor (FPE) inspired by the PWC-Net~\cite{sun2018pwc}.
 The results are shown in the last 2 rows of Table \ref{icstnPyramid}.
 The general principle is extracting multiple feature maps at different resolutions (pyramid levels) of each image respectively by the same convolutional feature extractor network.
 One of the feature maps is warped and then concatenated along the channel dimension with the other feature map of the same size.
 The concatenated feature maps are the input of the pose prediction blocks.
 The networks we design have 3 levels of pyramidal feature maps and 3 pose prediction blocks that have 2, 3, and 4 convolutional layers respectively.
-The FPE network at the last row of Table \ref{self-sup} has the highest accuracy in the $x$-axis and $y$-axis but the error in the $z$-axis is relatively bigger.
-We notice that for all the networks in this article the $z$-axis has less accurate predictions.
-This is also the case for most networks in~\cite{sanket2020prgflow}.
-It is possible that a standard CNN's ability to estimate scale variations is fundamentally limited (cf.~\cite{xu2014scale, van2017learning}).
-A deeper analysis of this issue is required.
+The FPE network at the last row of Table \ref{self-sup} has the highest accuracy in the $x$-axis and $y$-axis.